traderres/webClass/learnAngular/lessons_Angular16/exercises/exercise25k.charts.change-theme-dynamically.answers.md

  5. Edit the reloadData() method
-    If useDarkMode == true,  then render the chart normally If useDarkMode == false, then you want to merge the map and apply the dark unica theme
+    If useDarkMode == true,  then render the chart normally If useDarkMode == false, then you want to merge the darkUnicaTheme with your chartOptions and render it

         if (this.useDarkMode) {
           // Render the charts in dark dark unica theme